aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 ## Loop over all even numbers E smaller or equal to n

-Now we just loop over even all $E \leq n$.
+Now we just loop over all even natural numbers $E \leq n$.
 Note that in the following `compute_g_vector_seq` function, the outer loop has a constant step size of 1, in order to later use Numba `prange`, which only supports this unit step size.
 This means that we loop on contiguous integer values of $E/2$ instead of even values of $E$.
 Also, we only compute `is_prime_vec` and `primes` only once and use it for all the evaluations of $g(E)$.

 `n` is calculted from the length of `is_prime_vec`.
 In the arguments, we assume that `primes` is corresponding to the primes of `is_prime_vec`.